wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-microsoft-edge-browser/includes/2-examine-microsoft-edge-browser.md

  -  **Find on page**.
 This is a text box in which you can enter text to search for, on the open webpage.
  -  **Print**.
 This allows you to print your webpage.
  -  **Extensions**.
 This shows the installed extensions, and includes a link to Microsoft Edge Add-ons for installing additional extensions.
- -  **Help and feedback** &gt; **What's new and tips**.
+ -  **Help and feedback** > **What's new and tips**.
 This opens the Microsoft Edge Tips page where you can learn how to use Microsoft Edge more efficiently.
  -  **Settings**.
 Some of the settings you can configure in Microsoft Edge are:

      -  **Appearance**.
 This allows you to choose between light and dark themes, show favorites bar, collections, feedback button, and setting the Home button.